 Malaysians are lucky.
-Here in multiracial community, They have exposure to all sorts of cuisine.
-Chinese, Indian, Malay..There are countless delicious dish to eat but here are our top 10 most delicious Malaysian dishes that we think you need to make the room for especially if you are the first timer in Malaysia.
+Here in the multiracial community, They have exposure to all sorts of cuisine.
+Chinese, Indian, Malay…There are countless delicious dishes to eat but here are our top 10 most delicious Malaysian dishes that we think you need to make the room for especially if you are in Malaysia for the first time.

 Nasi Lemak – A cultural icon of Malaysia, Nasi Lemak is also known as the national breakfast dish here in Malaysia.
 Even though Originally served as a breakfast dish, Nasi Lemak is now served at any time of the day.
 Every Nasi Lemak consists of rice steamed in coconut milk, which imparts a creamy texture.
 The rice is served on a banana leaf (or a plastic plate sculpted to look like a banana leaf!) alongside a dab of spicy sambal, a small pile of deep-fried anchovies (known to locals as Ikan Bilis), roasted peanuts, cucumber, and sliced-up hard-boiled egg.

-This is the best way to experience the diversity of countless Malay dish.
-Nasi Cumpur means mixed rice in Malay.
-Depending on which area you go, a Nasi Campur can have up to 100 different lauk (it means dishes in malay).
+This is the best way to experience the diversity of countless Malay dishes.
+Nasi Campur means mixed rice in Malay.
+Depending on which area you go, a Nasi Campur can have up to 100 different lauk (it means dishes in Malay).
 Covering everything you can think of from vegetables to the fish and types of meat.
-The price you pay in the end depends on the amount of different dishes you have on your plate and the type of dishes too (meat being more expensive than vegetables).
+The price you pay in the end depends on the number of different dishes you have on your plate and the type of dishes too (meat being more expensive than vegetables).

 Crispy thin Apam Balik – Usually, in the morning it’s sold as a breakfast or as a snack when it’s sold in the afternoon or at the night markets.

 Marinated meat skewers they grill the satay over wood or charcoal fire.
 There’s something about the smell of grill smoke that puts me in a fantastic mood.
-Before grilling, the meat will be marinated in a paste that consists of tons of ingredient like shallots, lemongrass, garlic, ginger, coriander, cumin and turmeric.
-There might be more, but as far as i know that’s some main stuff that they put in marinate paste.
+Before grilling, the meat will be marinated in a paste that consists of tons of ingredients like shallots, lemongrass, garlic, ginger, coriander, cumin, and turmeric.
+There might be more, but as far as I know, that’s some main stuff that they put in marinate paste.